-Module M19

-Semester 4

-Duration of module 1 semester

-Type of module Core

-Courses included in the module Internship

-die module Internship Colloquium

-Harri fina mu a math i i a Practical Business Studies

-How frequently is the module offered Each semester

-Admission requirements None

-Level Bachelor

-Transferability of the module None / this module is for IB students only

-Responsible Prof. Dr. Michel Charifzadeh

-professor/ Office: 5-113, Tel.: 07121 271 3053

-module coordinator Michel.charifzadeh@reutlingen-university.de

-Name of lecturer See course descriptions

-Language of instruction English

-Credits (ECTS) 30

-Total workload 900 hours (60 hours lecture time, 840 hours independent study)

-Contact hours per week (SWS) 4 hours

-Examination/ Students must submit to the internship officer (upload in RELAX)

-type of assessment The internship contract (SS no later than March 1st, WS no later than September 1st)

-The internship report - in the semester following the internship (March 15th / September 30th)

-Presentation Practical Business Study (March 15th / September 30th)

-Employment certificate (as soon as possible)

-Students will have to attend the Practical Business Study seminar (M19.3), prepare a handout, and present their internship to the auditorium.

-Weighting of grade within overall programme not graded (pass/fail)

-Learning outcomes Upon successful completion of this course, participants will have developed the following competencies:

-Professional Competencies:
+Module M19 Semester 4 Duration of module 1 semester Type of module Core Courses included in the module InternshipInternship Colloquium Practical Business Studies How frequently is the module offered Each semester Admission requirements None Level Bachelor Transferability of the module None / this module is for IB students only Responsible Prof. Dr. Michel Charifzadeh professor/ module coordinator Office: 5-113, Tel.: 07121 271 3053 module coordinator Michel.charifzadeh@reutlingen-university.de Name of lecturer See course descriptions Language of instruc- tion English Credits (ECTS) 30 Total workload 900 hours (60 hours lecture time, 840 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment Students must submit to the internship officer (upload in RELAX) The internship contract (Deadline: Start of the internship semester, i.e., SS no later than March 1st, WS no later than September 15th) The internship report - in the semester following the internship (Deadline: 2 weeks after the start of the semester following the intern- ship) • Internship certificate (Deadline: Students must submit the internship cer- tificate at the latest 2 weeks after the start of the semester following the internship) Presentation Practical Business Studies (M19.3) (Deadline: Presentation takes place during the semester following the internship.
+Students must submit their presentation materials prior to the presentation) Weighting of grade within overall pro- gramme not graded (pass/fail) Learning outcomes Upon successful completion of this course, participants will have developed the following competencies:

-- During their internship, students will engage in critical reflection of class contents and methodological skills acquired during the first three semesters, allowing them to apply, expand, and deepen their knowledge from a practical standpoint. - They will conduct a comprehensive and structured review of their internship semester, encompassing an academic analysis of a key business problem encountered during the internship.

-Students will gain exposure to the international business landscape by actively participating in real-life business organizations, teams, and projects.

-Students will apply and enhance their social, language, and communication skills, which they have acquired concurrently or prior to the internship experience.

-- The course methodology, focused on report writing, will contribute to the development and refinement of students' writing skills. - Students will be guided in their internship report to critically reflect on their internship experience, enabling them to consciously acknowledge significant learnings for their future professional endeavors. - This course will facilitate the exploration of new perspectives and areas of interest, aiding students in making informed choices for their elective courses. - Through reflection on their prior studies, students will experience personal growth and maturity. - These competencies fostered by the course will equip students with valuable skills, insights, and self-awareness necessary for their continued professional growth and success.
+Professional Competencies: • During their internship, students will engage in critical reflection of class contents and methodological skills acquired during the first three semesters, allowing them to apply, expand, and deepen their knowledge from a practical standpoint. • They will conduct a comprehensive and structured review of their intern- ship semester, encompassing an academic analysis of a key business problem encountered during the internship.
+Methodological Competencies: • Students will gain exposure to the international business landscape by ac- tively participating in real-life business organizations, teams, and projects.
+Social Competencies: • Students will apply and enhance their social, language, and communica- tion skills, which they have acquired concurrently or prior to the internship experience.
+Personal Competencies: The course methodology, focused on report writing, will contribute to the development and refinement of students' writing skills.
+Students will be guided in their internship report to critically reflect on their internship experience, enabling them to consciously acknowledge significant learnings for their future professional endeavors. • This course will facilitate the exploration of new perspectives and areas of interest, aiding students in making informed choices for their elective courses.
+Through reflection on their prior studies, students will experience per- sonal growth and maturity.
+These competencies fostered by the course will equip students with valu- able skills, insights, and self-awareness necessary for their continued pro- fessional growth and success.